Enabledus/phishing_domains/README.md

 **Exploits** blocks a few patterns that some old school exploit kits followed.
 (Not recommended)

 **Speed Up** Focuses on website speed.
 If you're on a slow connection or a limited data plan, then this filter is for you.
+It's better when combined with other filters, such as **EasyList**

 ### Coming soon

 **Phishing** is a list of known phishing domains that is update regularly.